Need insurance leads?

 And what’s great is you can count on the fact that virtually no one else will bother to share congratulations.

 People who are getting engaged or married, even those who are getting divorced and are paying child support, are sometimes receptive to life insurance.

-My final recommendation is to find a insurance lead strategy that best fits your personality type.
+My recommendation is to find an insurance lead strategy that best fits your personality type.

 Then, go ALL in.

 Here’s what I DO NOT recommend…